 In June 2021, we entered into a lease with a subsidiary of Iberdrola for Company offices located in Barcelona.
 The lease agreement provides for a monthly payment to be annually updated.
-This lease agreement covers the period until August 2031.
-During the year ended December 31, 2022, the Company paid Iberdrola an aggregate of \notin 609 thousand in rent and other expenses under the lease agreement.
+This lease agreement covers the period until August 2032.
+During the year ended December 31, 2023, the Company paid Iberdrola an aggregate of $\epsilon$ 616 thousand in rent and other expenses under the lease agreement.
+The cost in the year ended December 31, 2022 amounted to $\epsilon$ 609 thousand.

 In July 2020, Iberdrola entered into Letter of Intent to purchase Supernova charging stations from Wallbox.
 The terms of this letter of intent, in which Iberdrola expressed its interest in purchasing 6,500 Supernova chargers and, in 2022, express an interest to increase the number of public use chargers it plans to purchase for a total of 10,000 chargers.
-During 2022, no public chargers were sold to Iberdrola under the letter of intent.
-In the normal course of business, we enter into transactions and commercial arrangements with affiliates of Iberdrola, which, for the year ended December 31, 2022, involved sales of our chargers in an aggregate amount of \notin 4.3 million which represent the same purchase price as is sold to unrelated third parties.
+During 2023, 99 public chargers were sold to Iberdrola under the letter of intent.

+In the normal course of business, we enter into transactions and commercial arrangements with affiliates of Iberdrola, which, for the year ended December 31, 2023, involved sales of our chargers in an aggregate amount of €7 million which represent the same purchase price as is sold to unrelated third parties.

 On September 27, 2021, we, as buyer, entered into a Power Purchase Agreement ("PPA") with Iberdrola Clientes, S.A.U. ("Iberdrola Clientes"), a Spanish limited liability company and affiliate of Iberdrola, as seller, for the supply of renewable energy to meet the energy demands of our Zona Franca factory located in Poligono Industrial Zona Franca Calle D, 26-08040 Barcelona, Spain (the "Zona Franca Factory").
 Pursuant to the PPA, Iberdrola Clientes, installed, commissioned and operates certain photovoltaic facilities (the "Facilities").
 The Facilities are considered a "self-consumption" facility and as such, Iberdrola Clientes is entitled to market any excess energy generated by the Facilities that remain after our Zona Franca Factory's energy needs have been met.
 The PPA has an initial term of ten (10) years and is renewable for an additional period of fifteen (15) years.
-In the fiscal year ended December 31, 2022, we paid Iberdrola Clientes \in 8,800 under this agreement.
+In the fiscal year ended December 31, 2023, we paid Iberdrola Clientes €56,500 under this agreement.